munificent/ui-as-code/Choices.md

 }
 ```

-By putting these assignments inside if statements, you can omit them.
+By putting these assignments inside regular if statements, you can omit them.

 ```dart
 IconButton {